dynup/kpatch/README.md

 - Patches which modify statically allocated data are not supported. kpatch-build will detect that and return an error.
 (In the future we will add a facility to support it.
-It will probably require the user to write code which runs at module loading time which manually updates the data.)
+It will probably require the user to write code which runs at patch module loading time which manually updates the data.)

 - Patches which change the way a function interacts with dynamically